Addressing issues in defining the Love numbers for black holes: Tidal response of a slowly rotating Kerr black hole

-where $C_1$ and $C_2$ are again the arbitrary constants of integration and all the terms in the above solution, including the arguments of the hypergeometric functions, are written up to linear orders of $M\omega$ and $(a/M)$.
-All the second and higher-order terms of $M\omega$ and $(a/M)$ have been neglected, along with the terms involving the multiplication of $M\omega$ and $(a/M)$ are also neglected.
-For small $z$, i.e., in the near horizon limit, the hypergeometric functions become unity, and the term associated with the arbitrary constant $C_{1}$ behaves as $e^{i\omega'r_{*}}$, representing an outgoing wave.
+where $C_1$ and $C_2$ are again the arbitrary constants of integration, and all the terms in the above solution, including the arguments of the hypergeometric functions, are written up to linear orders of $M\omega$ and $(a/M)$.
+All the second- and higher-order terms of $M\omega$ and $(a/M)$ have been neglected, along with the terms involving the multiplication of $M\omega$ and $(a/M)$.
+For small $z$---i.e., in the near-horizon limit---the hypergeometric functions become unity, and the term associated with the arbitrary constant $C_{1}$ behaves as $e^{i\omega'r_{*}}$, representing an outgoing wave.
 Since we are interested in black hole geometries, it follows that outgoing modes should be absent and hence we must set $C_{1}=0$.
-Therefore by imposing the in-going boundary condition at the horizon, the solution for the radial perturbation equation simplifies to,
+Therefore, by imposing the ingoing boundary condition at the horizon, the solution for the radial perturbation equation simplifies to

-Given the radial function $R(z)$, the radial part of the perturbed Weyl scalar $\psi_4$ can be obtained by noting that in the near horizon regime, $\psi_4$ is approximately proportional to $(1+z)^{-4}R(z)$.
-Therefore the radial part of $\psi_{4}$ becomes,
+Given the radial function $R(z)$, the radial part of the perturbed Weyl scalar $\psi_4$ can be obtained by noting that in the near-horizon regime, $\psi_4$ is approximately proportional to $(1+z)^{-4}R(z)$.
+Therefore the radial part of $\psi_{4}$ becomes

-where, the quantities $Q_{1}$, $Q_{2}$ and $Q_{3}$ have been defined in \ref{Q_exp} and are all $\mathcal{O}(M\omega)$.
+where the quantities $Q_{1}$, $Q_{2}$, and $Q_{3}$ have been defined in \ref{Q_exp} and are all $\mathcal{O}(M\omega)$.
 Note that these are precisely the terms absent in \cite{Chia:2020yla} and are going to affect the tidal response function.

-The computation of the tidal response function of a slowly rotating black hole under an external tidal field can be obtained by taking the large $r$ limit of the perturbed Weyl scalar $\psi_{4}$.
+The computation of the tidal response function of a slowly rotating black hole under an external tidal field can be obtained by taking the large-$r$ limit of the perturbed Weyl scalar $\psi_{4}$.
 The expansion of the hypergeometric function for its large argument involves a growing term and a decaying term.
-The growing term corresponds to the external tidal field and the decaying term relates to the response of the body under it.
-Thus, in the far-zone region, the Weyl scalar $\psi_{4}$ reads,
+The growing term corresponds to the external tidal field, and the decaying term relates to the response of the body under it.
+Thus, in the far-zone region, the Weyl scalar $\psi_{4}$ reads